jjjjw/wavetables/README.md

 A file in the the `wavetables` directory needs to implement the `generate_waves` function and return a list of waves.
 The `generate_waves` function is passed `wave_size` and `table_size` as arguments, this way you can render waves at the best resolution and dynamically create waves to fill the table.

 ## Installation:
+Run `pip install -r requirements.txt`

-On a Mac M1 you may need this hack for locating the 'sndfile' library: https://github.com/bastibe/python-soundfile/pull/322
+On an Mac M1 you may need this hack for locating the 'sndfile' library: https://github.com/bastibe/python-soundfile/pull/322